WusThanhDieu/WusThanhDieu/README.md

 </div>

-*The most true dependence in the world is when you are trying and I am catching.
-No matter what kind of temper you lose, I will bear it silently and deal with it quietly.
-Until then, look forward to our finally
+*The truest form of dependence in the world is when you try, and I am there to catch you.
+No matter what temper you may lose, I will bear it silently and handle it calmly.
+Until then, I eagerly anticipate our future together

 ----------
 ```golang